SNU-DRL/BBEA/README.md

-# B<sup>2</sup>EA: An Evolutionary Algorithm Assisted by Two Bayesian Optimization Modules for Neural Architecture Search
+# BBEA: An Evolutionary Algorithm Assisted by Two Bayesian Optimization Modules for Neural Architecture Search

 This is the offical implementation of the aforementioned paper.
 ![Graphical Abstract](./bbea_flow.png)